Eghosa Asemota Agbonifo

-Eghosa Asemota Agbonifo is a Nigerian businessman and serial entrepreneur from Benin City.
+Eghosa Asemota Agbonifo, also known as Etek Notions, is a Nigerian businessman and serial entrepreneur from Benin City.

 Education

 Eghosa was educated at Emotan Primary School, Benin City from 1991-1997.
 He later proceeded to Negbenebor International School for his secondary education between 1997- 2003.
-He received a bachelor’s degree in Computer Science from Benson Idahosa University between 2009-2014.
-He obtained a master’s degree in Luxury and Fashion Management from the prestigious Paris School of Business in Paris, France.
+He received a bachelor's degree in Computer Science from Benson Idahosa University between 2009-2014.
+He obtained a master's degree in Luxury and Fashion Management from the prestigious Paris School of Business in Paris, France.

 Business career

 Etek Luxury was established as a luxury firm in 2008 in Benin, Edo State, Nigeria.
 Today, its operations have expanded to Lagos, and other cities.
 Etek as a brand has also expanded into real estate, automobile, and luxury.
 Etek Luxury dominates the luxurious market in Nigeria and is a major seller of top global brands like Gucci, Versace, Louis Vuitton, Prada, Chanel, Fendi, Dior, Nike, Burberry, Hermes, Armani, Dolce & Gabbana, Valentino, Balenciaga, Ralph Lauren, Saint Laurent, Givenchy, Zara, Calvin Klein and a host of others.

 Etek as a global brand has diversified into real estate and has sold, rented, and leased out quality properties to clients.

+Agbonifo is the Chief Executive Officer of Etek Global Resources.

 Philanthropy

-With the Michael Agbonifo Foundation, he has impacted the lives of people in Oredo West Local Government and Edo State in general by providing food, shoes, empowerment to the people.
-He has been described as a great philanthropist whose philanthropic gesture has touched lives.
+Agbonifo helped found the Michael Agbonifo Foundation, which has impacted the lives of people, especially in Oredo West Local Government and Edo State, by providing food, shoes, empowerment to people.
+He has been described as a philanthropist whose charity has touched lives.